Stability analysis of chaotic systems from data

 The algorithm \ref{alg:LEs} in the appendix~\ref{app:1} is a pseudocode for the calculation of the LEs for the ESN following \cite{Pathakchaos2017,Vlachas2020}.
 The sign of the Lyapunov exponents indicates the type of the attractor.
 If the leading exponent is negative, $\lambda_1<0$, the attractor is a fixed point.
 If $\lambda_1=0$, and the remaining exponents are negative, the attractor is a periodic orbit.
 If at least a Lyapunov exponent is positive, $\lambda_1>0$, the attractor is chaotic.
 In chaotic systems, the Lyapunov time $\tau_\lambda = \frac{1}{\lambda_{1}}$ defines a characteristic timescale for two nearby orbits to separate, which gives a scale of the system's predictability horizon\cite{Boffetta2002}.
-The existence of the Lyapunov exponents, under fairly general conditions, is proven by the Oseledets' theorem\cite{Oseledets1968,Eckmann_Ruelle1985}.

 The GSVs, $\bU$, constitute a norm-dependent orthonormal basis, which is not time-reversible, due to the frequent orthogonalizations via the QR decomposition.
 Instead, the Covariant Lyapunov Vectors (CLVs) $\bV = [\bv_1, \bv_2,\dots,\bv_K]$ (each CLV $\bv_i\in \mathbb{R}^D$ is a column of $\bV$) form a norm-independent and time-invariant basis of the tangent space, which is covariant with the dynamics.
 The latter features of the CLVs, which are not possessed by the GSVs, allow us to examine individual expanding and contracting directions of a given dynamical system, thus providing an intrinsic geometrical interpretation of the attractor\cite{Eckmann_Ruelle1985,Ginelli2013}, as well as a hierarchical decomposition of spatiotemporal chaos, thanks to their generic localization in physical space\cite{Ginelli2007}.
 Each bounded non-zero CLV, i.e.~$0<||\bv_i||<\infty$, satisfies the following equation